- What Is It?

 - Breech or abnormal presentation of the fetus can be associated with placenta previa due to the inability of the fetal head to enter the lower part of the uterus.

 - Decreased fetal growth rate (intrauterine fetal growth restriction) is possible.

-- Emotional disturbances related to anxiety created by the woman knowing that she has placenta previa.
+- Emotional disturbances are related to the anxiety created by the woman knowing that she has placenta previa.